cchen181/numerai_tournament79/README.md

   * the distributions of the 50 features are fairly similar.
 This is supported by a table of statistical summaries and density plots revealing fairly symmetrical bell-shaped curves around similar mean values.
   * With values ranging from -0.035647 to 0.032404, all 135 features appear weakly correlated to the target.
 Within all available features, those features labeled feature## are more strongly correlated with the targets than those labeled era##.

+In regards to modeling:
+  * Variations in feature selection led to the creation of 4 logistic regression models.
+These include models where 1 feature was used, all features were used, only those features labeled feature## were used, and those features which passed a certain correlation threshold.
+The cross-validated model accuracy scores of all 4 models suggest logistic regression is not a good approach.
+This may be due to the assumption of a linear relationship between the features and the response.
+  * A random forest is created to explore the possibility of a nonlinear relationship between the features and the response.
+This modeling approach is currently in progress.

 Details available in model_v2.ipynb.